pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### The Foundation of Family Governance

-The Family Council bylaws are the constitutional document for your Legacyâ€”the rules that govern how family decisions are made, who has authority, and how conflicts are resolved.
+The Family Council bylaws are the constitutional document for your Legacy—the rules that govern how family decisions are made, who has authority, and how conflicts are resolved.
 These bylaws must be comprehensive enough to handle complex situations yet flexible enough to adapt as your family and empire evolve.

 Unlike corporate bylaws that focus on legal compliance, Family Council bylaws must address:
 - Family dynamics and relationships